tlh45342/hcache/README.md

 # hcache

-This will be my tool manage/cache hstorical data
+This will be my tool manage/cache hstorical data management

 ## INSTALLATION